-The western managers do not read Chinese, and do not understand the subtleties validate the draft without any problems.
+The western managers do not read Chinese and do not understand the subtleties that validate the draft without any problems.
 Even the largest companies, however, accustomed to a marketing quality fall for it.

 A French automobile company brand named Biaozhi, which sounds close to a Chinese work, Biaozi meaning bitch in Chinese.

 Shangxia (Chinese brand of Hermes) means “to have the heart that goes up comes down” “feel dizzy”.

 KFC “we do chicken right” 我们 做鸡 是 对 的 also means “we make prostitution!”

 In China, we use different ways to search for information, Baidu is better than Google, and Weibo better than Facebook.
 For a person immersed, it is instinctive…For a newcomer, it is much less.

 6. Part of doing business in China is to keep local talents

 .It is difficult to keep good staff in China!

 The market offers many opportunities for growth: large business groups offer better salaries and more responsibilities.
 On average, a Chinese business stays two years in a company (source: Zhaopin), China is moving, and people too.